 It was a little early in the season, and the orchids are only just popping up, but was a glorious day and a pleasure to be out.

-In previous years I have experimented with various ways to steady the plants using homemade flexible arms with crocodile type clips on the end, whilst they worked they were too strong for the more delicate plants so as you can see above I finally got a ready made Plamp 2 from WEX.
+In previous years I have experimented with various ways to steady the plants using homemade flexible arms with crocodile type clips on the end, whilst they worked the grip was too strong for the more delicate plants so as you can see above I finally got a ready made Wimberley Plamp 2 from WEX.
 It has a very soft foam insert that holds the plant but does not damage it.

 Although there weren’t many of the summer flowers out yet, I did find some I particularly liked the Archangel, although those very shiny reflective parts were hard to manage.